Housing

 The Upper Westside project is anticipated to be constructed in four phases over the course of approximately 20 years.
 Construction in Phase 1 is anticipated to begin in the southern portion of the Plan Area.
 It is estimated that Phase I will take approximately seven (7) years to build-out.
 Construction of the subsequent phases is to be determined.

-Upper Westside has already been recognized for its forward-thinking design, winning a Merit Award at the Pacific Coast Builders Conference for “Best on the Boards Land Use Plan” due to its innovative configuration of land uses and circulation systems.
+The project has already been recognized for its forward-thinking design, winning a Merit Award at the Pacific Coast Builders Conference for “Best on the Boards Land Use Plan” due to its innovative configuration of land uses and circulation systems.